Joseph of Anchieta: Works

 In the tradition of Jesuits, Anchieta was a prolific rapporteur, communicating by letters to his superiors.
 His reports establish him as an ethnographer, though he focused on Amerindian behavior that did not follow European norms, such as their choice of marriage partners, cannibalism, and the role of sorcerers.
 His detailed testimony with respect to cannibalism is often cited by anthropologists.
 He explained, for example, that the Amerindians "believe that true kinship comes from the side of the fathers, who are the agents, and ... that the mothers are nothing more than bags in which the children grow" and therefore treat the children of a captured female and a member of their tribe with respect but sometimes eat the children of a captured male and a female member of their own tribe.
 He detailed the practice of polygamy and, because it had produced dense networks of interrelations, advocated easing the church's consanguinity rules to allow all but brothers and sisters to marry.

 Anchieta was a pioneer in transcribing the Old Tupi language and authored the first published work on that language, a "pathbreaking" grammar, Arte de gramática da língua mais usada na costa do Brasil, written in 1555 and published in 1589.
 According to one assessment, "His grammar and dictionary still rank among the best ever produced of a Brazilian language, nearly 500 years later....
-Anchieta was a dedicated linguist whose work can be considered the beginning of Amazonian linguistics (indeed it would not be stretching matters too far to call his work the beginning of linguistics in the Americas."
+Anchieta was a dedicated linguist whose work can be considered the beginning of Amazonian linguistics (indeed it would not be stretching matters too far to call his work the beginning of linguistics in the Americas)."
 His written works in the indigenous language span theology, religious instruction, theater and poetry.

 He was also a historian, author of a biography of Mem de Sá.
-Composed of hexameters, De Gestis Meni de Saa is the first epic about the Americas.
+Composed of hexameters, De Gestis Mendi de Saa is the first epic about the Americas.
 It presents de Sá as "a Christian Ulysses determined to oust Satan" who "presides ... over hordes of demonic Amerindians, creatures devoted to dismembering bodies".
 With the arrival of the Jesuits, "the Cross expels demons" and "shamans lose preternatural power as they move from the wilderness into the civilized missions".
-That work of history was one of his two major poems.
-The other was De Beata Virgine Dei Matre, a poem to the Virgin Mary.
+His other major poem was De Beata Virgine Dei Matre, a poem to the Virgin Mary.
 Tradition holds that Anchieta composed it while in captivity at Iperoig in 1563 by writing verses in the wet sand of the beach and memorizing each day's lines so that upon his release he could write its 4,900 verses on paper in their entirety.